On the subregular $J$-rings of Coxeter systems: and the Coxeter diagram

-The first two of the relations show that $t_z=t_xt_y-1, t_{w}=t_yt_x-1$, whence the other four relations can be expressed in terms of only $t_x$ and $t_y$.
-Easy calculations then show that $J_1$ can be presented as the algebra generated by $t_x, t_y$ subject to only the following two relations:
+The first two of the relations show that $t_z=t_xt_y-1, t_{w}=t_yt_x-1$.
+We can then rewrite the other relations in terms of only $t_x$ and $t_y$.
+It turns out that $J_1$ is generated by $t_x$ and $t_y$ subject only to the following two relations:

 Finally, via the change of variables $X:={t_x}/{2}, Y:=t_y$, we see that

 A simple presentation like this is helpful for studying representations of $J_1$ and hence $J_2, J_3$ and $J_C$. \end{example}